 - High blood pressure

-While most of these symptoms gradually disappear within a week, some symptoms may persist for weeks or even months in certain patients.
+While most of these symptoms of withdrawal gradually disappear within a week, some symptoms may persist for weeks or even months in certain patients.

-The more severe side effects of alcohol withdrawal syndrome include:
+The more severe symptoms of alcohol withdrawal syndrome include:

 - Delirium Tremens (DMs)

-At Futures Recovery HealthCare, we provide individualized, evidence-based treatment programs that are designed to meet the needs of all our patients.
+At Futures Recovery Healthcare, we provide individualized, evidence-based treatment programs that are designed to meet the needs of all our patients.
+With a thorough assessment of alcohol withdrawal symptoms, our team curates individualized treatments for all our patients.
 Our compassionate team of dedicated staff is here to help you on your journey to sobriety.

 One of the most severe withdrawal symptoms is known as delirium tremens.
-It is estimated that around 3 to 5 percent of patients who are heavy drinkers experience this life-threatening condition.
-Delirium tremens is a neurologic syndrome that generally affects people who have been abusing alcohol for over 10 years, have a history of alcohol withdrawals, or drink daily for months on end.
+It is estimated that around three to five percent of patients who are heavy drinkers experience this life-threatening condition.
+Alcohol withdrawal delirium is a neurologic syndrome that generally affects people who have been abusing alcohol for over 10 years, have a history of alcohol withdrawals, or drink daily for months on end.
 Patients who experience delirium tremens must seek immediate medical attention to avoid fatal consequences.
 The symptoms of delirium tremens may include: